 Home

-My dissertation work has received the 2021 CCCC Outstanding Dissertation Award in Technical Communication-Honorable Mention.
-Recently, I have been awarded the Coalition of Community Writing Emerging Scholars Award.
-I have received (14) different major prize and awards for my scholarship, contribution, and excellence in the field that have national and international recognition.
-Some of the selected awards are: CCCCs Chair Memorial Award 2020, CCCCs Scholars for Dreams Awards 2019, CPTSC and Bedford St. Martin’s Diversity Scholarship Award 2019, ATTW Amplification Award 2019, and 2019 Kairos Service Award for Graduate Students and Adjuncts.
-Additionally, I have received multiple grants (9) within my institution as well as within her field.
-Likewise, I have received national and international fellowships (5).
+Her dissertation received the 2021 CCCC Outstanding Dissertation Award in Technical Communication (Honorable Mention).
+She has also been recognized with the Coalition of Community Writing Emerging Scholars Award.
+Overall, Dr. Baniya has received 14 + major awards for her scholarship and service, including national and international recognitions such as the CCCC Chair’s Memorial Award (2020), CCCC Scholars for the Dream Award (2019), CPTSC and Bedford St. Martin’s Diversity Scholarship Award (2019), ATTW Amplification Award (2019), and the Kairos Service Award for Graduate Students and Adjuncts (2019).
+She has also been awarded nine competitive grants and five national and international fellowships.

 Contact and Other Information